 Zooming in on the kinds of stamping die

-Simple die: when a die is designed to perform one single operation at one stage in one stroke then it is called simple die.
+when a die is designed to perform one single operation at one stage in one stroke then it is called a simple die.

-Transfer die: This type of stamping die is quite similar to that of a progressive die, except the fact that the blanking is done at the beginning of the process, not at the end.
+This type of stamping die is quite similar to that of a progressive die, except for the fact that the blanking is done at the beginning of the process, not at the end.

-Combination die: At one stroke and at one stage if the die is designed to perform a combined action of cutting and forming then it is termed as combination die.
+At one stroke and at one stage if the die is designed to perform a combined action of cutting and forming then it is termed as a combination die.

 How soon does a die, die away (or what is the life of a die) in the process of precision metal stamping?